 Counseling Center • C2110 • 815-825-9514

-Reports made to the Sheriff’s Office or Dean of Student Services will be considered formal reports to the college and will be investigated through administrative procedures.
+Reports made to the Sheriff’s Office or Director of Student Success will be considered formal reports to the college and will be investigated through administrative procedures.

 On-Campus Law Enforcement